peterzhang41/createPR/README.md

     ~~~
       cpr
     ~~~
-  * Or, Reading setting from load flag and execute it
+  * Or, execute it by loading settings from the path defined on the flag
       ~~~
       cpr --load '/home/cpr_config.yaml'
       ~~~